行為變更:指定 Android 16 以上版本的應用程式

 Ignore orientation, resizability, and aspect ratio restrictions

 This change introduces a new standard platform behavior.
 Android is moving toward a model where apps are expected to adapt to various orientations, display sizes, and aspect ratios.
-Restrictions like fixed orientation or limited resizability hinder app adaptability, so we recommend making your app adaptive to deliver the best possible user experience.
+Restrictions like fixed orientation or limited resizability hinder app adaptability.
+Make your app adaptive to deliver the best possible user experience.

 You can also test this behavior by using the app compatibility framework and enabling the UNIVERSAL_RESIZABLE_BY_DEFAULT compat flag.